Sjeiti/ronvalstarnl/src/data/markdown/post_attractorviewer.md

 <!--
   id: 239
   date: 2005-03-12
-  modified: 2014-05-08
+  modified: 2020-06-01
   slug: attractorviewer
   type: post
-  excerpt: <p>I&#8217;ve made a thing for you to explore the chaos of strange attractors.</p>
+  excerpt: I've made a thing for you to explore the chaos of strange attractors.
   categories: code, Java, Processing
   tags: cool shit
   inCv: